emluisgarcia-arch/Collagen-Coders-Project/README.md

 We will use FASTA files of the above mentiond diseases and compare them with the FASTA file of a COL2A1 gene that has no issues with it.
 We will use Python and Bio python in this program to achiveve the desired results.
+(problems that we faced and how we overcame them)